mlafroce/microcontroladores-desde-cero/01-compuertas-flip-flops.md

 * Computer science illuminated, Nell Dale, John Lewis

-* The 8051 microcontroller and embedded systems using assembly and c-2nd-ed by mazidi.
+* The 8051 microcontroller and embedded systems using assembly and c, 2nd-ed, mazidi.